AmazingAmpharos/OoT-Randomizer/README.md

 * The fishing minigame sometimes refuses to let you to catch fish, specifically when playing on Bizhawk.
 Save and quit (DON'T savestate) and return to fix the issue.
-* Draining the well with the Song of Storms sometimes crashes with specific configurations of Project 64.
+* Draining the well with the Song of Storms sometimes crashes the game on specific configurations of Project 64.
 We aren't sure of the exact story, but this bug is easily avoided by playing on a different emulator.
 If you must use Project 64, the crash is also probably avoidable by changing your settings and perhaps your graphics plugin.
 * Executing the collection delay glitch on various NPCs may have unpredictable and undesirable consequences.
 In particular, this can be devastating with Biggoron; it is strongly suggested you save before turning in the Claim Check.
-* Saving and quitting on the very first frame after becoming an adult at a point in the game when you would trigger the Light Arrow cutscene can have undesired consequences.
+* Saving and quitting on the very first frame after becoming an adult at a point in the game when you could trigger the Light Arrow cutscene might have undesired consequences.
 Just don't do that.
 * The Equipment Subscreen still cannot be easily navigated with all item configurations.
 This can be especially problematic if Biggoron's Sword is found